jaaswin/Embedded-Projects/Tilt and Gesture-Based LED Control System/ReadMe.md

 # Tilt and Gesture-Based LED Control System using MPU6050 and Raspberry Pi Pico

-## Project Overview
-This embedded systems project demonstrates a real-time tilt and gesture recognition system using the MPU6050 6-axis IMU (Inertial Measurement Unit) sensor with a Raspberry Pi Pico microcontroller.
-The system interprets orientation data to control LEDs, providing visual feedback for different gesture inputs.
-This implementation showcases practical motion sensing applications in modern embedded systems.

----
 > Click the button below to jump straight into my project.

 <p align="center">